FairCrypto/go-x1/README.md

 - https://x1-testnet.xen.network/
 - wss://x1-testnet.xen.network

+## Documentation

+See our [docs](https://docs.xen.network/x1/developer/getting-started) for more information on the X1 network and how to get started.

 ## Run Full Node (Testnet)

 > Quick start a full node and run in the foreground